College Catalog: Student-Faculty Responsibilities

 Student Withdrawals, Faculty Withdrawals, and Class Absences

-Students with medical situations that necessitate requesting withdrawal from all credit courses past the normal deadlines should complete the Request for Medical Withdrawal form, attach appropriate documentation, and submit the form and documentation to the Counseling and Student Life office located in the Phail Wynn, Jr. Student Services Center, room 10-209.
+Students with medical situations who must request withdrawal from all credit courses after the established deadlines, must complete the Request for Medical Withdrawal form, attach appropriate documentation, and submit the form and documentation to the Counseling, Accessibility, and Resources office located in the Phail Wynn, Jr. Student Services Center (Building 10), room 10-209.
 For more information, call 919-536-7207, ext.
 1413.

-Students who are called to active military duty should contact the college registrar for assistance with their enrollment needs.
-It is the intention of Durham Tech to make the transition in and out of the college as smooth and stress-free as possible.
-Refer to the Class Absences policy for more information.
+Students who are called to active military duty should contact the College registrar for assistance with their enrollment needs.
+View the Class Absences policy and procedure for more information.

 Any student with consecutive absences equaling or exceeding 15 percent of the instructional hours for the course prior to the official withdrawal date for the course will be withdrawn from the class by the instructor with a grade of W.

 If a student misses 15 percent of the class meetings consecutively such that the student’s last absence occurs after the first 60 percent of the instructional hours for that course, the instructor will assign the grade of F2.
 The last day of attendance is required for Web Grading when the F2 grade is assigned due to excessive absence.
-Students enrolled in Developmental Education courses in this situation will be withdrawn with the grade of W. Excused absences are not counted when calculating the 15 percent absence threshold.
+In this situation, Development Education students will be withdrawn and assigned the grade of W. Excused absences are not counted when calculating the 15 percent absence threshold.

-If a student misses 15 percent of the class meetings intermittently within the first 60 percent of the instructional hours for that course, the instructor may withdraw the student from the course assigning the grade of W. If a student misses 15 percent of the class meetings intermittently such that the student’s last absence occurs after the first 60 percent of the instructional hours for that course, the instructor may assign the student the grade of F2.
-Students enrolled in Developmental Education courses in this situation may be withdrawn with a grade of W. Excused absences are not counted when calculating the 15 percent absence threshold.
+If a student misses 15 percent of the class meetings intermittently within the first 60 percent of the instructional hours for that course, the instructor may withdraw the student from the course and assign the grade of W. If a student misses 15 percent of the class meetings intermittently such that the student’s last absence occurs after the first 60 percent of the instructional hours for that course, the instructor may assign the grade of F2.
+Developmental Education students in this situation may be withdrawn and assigned the grade of W. Excused absences are not counted when calculating the 15 percent absence threshold.

-Students should refer to the instructor’s attendance policy included on the course syllabus and should consult with their instructor regarding any questions or concerns.
+Students should refer to the instructor’s attendance requirements included on the course syllabus and should consult with their instructor regarding any questions or concerns.

-A student who has withdrawn from a class or been withdrawn from a class may request reinstatement subject to the approval of and conditions set by the instructor.
-To be reinstated, the student must have been in good academic standing in the course at the time of withdrawal and must provide the instructor with evidence that the extenuating circumstances which necessitated the withdrawal will no longer be a problem.
+A student who has withdrawn from a class may request reinstatement subject to the approval of and conditions set by the instructor.
+To be reinstated, the student must have been in good academic standing in the course at the time of withdrawal and must provide the instructor with evidence that the extenuating circumstances that necessitated the withdrawal have been resolved.

-In certain Health Technologies programs, if the student exceeds the 15 percent absence limit after the 60 percent date, penalty points may be imposed when the student is required to fulfill licensure certification or program accreditation requirements.
+In certain Health and Wellness programs, if the student exceeds the 15 percent absence limit after the 60 percent date, penalty points may be imposed when the student is required to fulfill licensure certification or program accreditation requirements.

 An excused absence is defined as a planned absence.
-Durham Tech students are allowed one excused absence per class per term for a planned event or observance.
-View the Class Absences policy and procedure.
+Durham Tech students are allowed one excused absence per class per semester or term for a planned event or observance.

 Tardiness and Early Departure